ryanstull/ryanstull.github.io/_posts/2020-08-13-null-safety-part3.md

 ## More features

+There's also two other variants of the macro:

 ### Opt macro
-There's also two other variants of the macro, `opt`, which is useful for interoping with Java code and work as follows:
+`opt`, which is useful for interoping with Java code and work as follows:

 {% highlight scala %}